 Every borough is allocated an apportionment of waste in the London Plan that they must dispose of using appropriate facilities.
-For Lewisham this equates to approximately 208,000 tonnes in 2010, increasing to 323,000 tonnes by 202050.
-Provision in the borough exceeds this level with the South East London Combined Heat and Power Station (SELCHP) in Deptford capable of handling 488,000 tonnes alone.
-Further facilities in Lewisham are capable of dealing with over 200,000 tonnes and provide support to other boroughs in the south-east region of London51.
+For Lewisham this equates to approximately 208,000 tonnes in 2010, increasing to 323,000 tonnes by 2020.52 Provision in the borough exceeds this level with the South East London Combined Heat and Power Station (SELCHP) in Deptford capable of handling 488,000 tonnes alone.
+Further facilities in Lewisham are capable of dealing with over 200,000 tonnes and provide support to other boroughs in the south-east region of London.53

-2.11 Flood risk
+2.13 Flood risk

 The northern proportion of the borough is situated immediately adjacent to the River Thames for approximately one kilometre.
 The River Ravensbourne and River Quaggy are also key features of the borough.
-At least one-fifth of all residential and non-residential properties in the borough are at some risk of flooding52 from these sources.
-While the Thames poses a potential risk of flooding to properties within this area of river frontage, properties are
+At least one-fifth of all residential and non-residential properties in the borough are at some risk of flooding from these sources.54 This represents approximately 21,000 or 16% of all properties.
+While the Thames poses a potential risk of flooding to properties within this area of river frontage, properties are currently protected from flooding by the River Thames Tidal Defences up to the 1 in 1,000 year event.